YegorChevardin/design-patterns/Readme.md

 > and provide an interpreter to evaluate or interpret expressions in that language.
 It allows you to represent sentences
 > or expressions in a domain-specific language (DSL) and interpret them step by step.

+### Iterator

+> The Iterator Pattern is a behavioral design pattern used in software engineering to provide a standardized way to
+> traverse and access elements in a collection without exposing the underlying structure of that collection.

 ###